Mark 10 – Jesus Teaches on Marriage, Riches, and Service

 e.
 Come, take up the cross, and follow Me: This man, like all men by nature, had an orientation towards a works-righteousness; he asked, “what shall I do.”
 If we really want to do the works of God, it must begin with believing on Jesus, whom the Father has sent (John 6:29).

 i.
 Jesus’ purpose wasn’t to make the man sad; yet he could only be happy by doing what Jesus told him to do.
-So, he went away grieved.
-Many people have almost everything, yet they are grieved.
+So, he went away sorrowful.
+Many people have almost everything, yet they are sorrowful.

 3. (23-27) The difficulty of riches.